robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???
 Figure source: [NIST SP 800-160 Systems Security Engineering](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1.pdf)

+The topic we will discuss in the rest of the class will align with this security engineering framework.
+We will learn to apply methods from the practice of security requirements engineering in the problem context.
+We will learn about design patterns, architectural principles, threat modeling and secure coding methods in the solution context.
+We will also learn how to develop good assurance cases as part of the trustworthiness context.

 ---
 ![lifecycle processes](images/systems-engineering-lifecycle-processes.png)
 ???
 Figure source: [NIST SP 800-160 Systems Security Engineering](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1.pdf)

+While the NIST SP 800-160 document is very comprehensive, this rest of the class will focus on the technical processes and the related security engineering enhancements.

+---
+class: center, top
+# Questions

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The future of cybersecurity can be summarized in three words--architecture, architecture, architecture.
+It&#39;s time to check under the hood instead of admiring the exterior of the car. <a href="https://twitter.com/hashtag/NIST800160?src=hash&amp;ref_src=twsrc%5Etfw">#NIST800160</a> <a href="https://twitter.com/hashtag/NIST800207?src=hash&amp;ref_src=twsrc%5Etfw">#NIST800207</a> <a href="https://twitter.com/hashtag/DevSecOps?src=hash&amp;ref_src=twsrc%5Etfw">#DevSecOps</a> <a href="https://twitter.com/hashtag/SystemsSecurityEngineering?src=hash&amp;ref_src=twsrc%5Etfw">#SystemsSecurityEngineering</a> <a href="https://twitter.com/hashtag/CyberResiliency?src=hash&amp;ref_src=twsrc%5Etfw">#CyberResiliency</a> <a href="https://twitter.com/hashtag/BuildSecurityIn?src=hash&amp;ref_src=twsrc%5Etfw">#BuildSecurityIn</a> <a href="https://t.co/tDPRxjIWJK">pic.twitter.com/tDPRxjIWJK</a></p>&mdash; Ron Ross (@ronrossecure) <a href="https://twitter.com/ronrossecure/status/1295168085763272705?ref_src=twsrc%5Etfw">August 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+???
+I look forward to comments and questions regarding this discussion.